 During several hours of public comment at Wednesday’s hearing, sentiments were nearly evenly divided among the two alternatives – 28 speakers, many of them Bluffs neighbors, encouraged the board to select the Palm/Nees option, while 27 speakers urged access from Riverview Drive.

-John Kinsey, an attorney for the nonprofit and a Bluffs resident, told the conservancy board that San Joaquin River Access is prepared to buy the land, handle any potential cleanup associated with the landfill, and develop a parking lot for a trailhead – but only if the board selected the Palm/Nees alternative instead of Riverview Drive.
+John Kinsey, an attorney for the nonprofit, told the conservancy board that San Joaquin River Access is prepared to buy the land, handle any potential cleanup associated with the landfill, and develop a parking lot for a trailhead – but only if the board selected the Palm/Nees alternative instead of Riverview Drive.
 “We want to provide access and parking for this project; we thought this was a way to get it done,” Kinsey said.
 “Upon approval of 5B, we’ll be able to enter the option.
 The Spano family provided us with an option to take title to the property for the sum of $100.”
 (NOTE: This story has been updated to delete an incorrect reference saying Kinsey is a Bluffs resident.)

 “Obviously we are highly motivated to take title,” Kinsey added, declaring that paperwork for the option to purchase was to have been recorded on Wednesday.

 The parking-lot plum, however, was not enough to convince the conservancy board to choose the Palm/Nees option – at least not yet.
 Several board members said they wanted to see paperwork and documentation of the nonprofit’s plans rather than take Walter’s and Kinsey’s word at face value.

 “I’m intrigued by this last-minute development,” said Jennifer Lucchesi, executive officer of the State Lands Commission.
 But, she added, “I want to see those documents before I assign any kind of value. … I want to take everybody at their words, but words matter and words in documents matter even more.”